 For years and years and years, the entertainment industry has been inundated with countless comic book movies and TV shows.
-Everyone's a critic, especially in regards to their favorite comicbook characters coming to life on the big screen.
-FrostyPhenix here… And I’m here to talk about the most recent movie iteration of one of DC Comic’s most iconic characters, “The Batman”, directed by Matt Reeves and starring Robert Pattinson, Zoe Kravitz, Paul Dano, Colin Farrell, Jeffrey Wright and more.
+Everyone's a critic... especially in regards to their favorite comic-book characters coming to life on the big screen.
+FrostyPhenix here… And I’m swinging in (get it?) to talk to YOU about the most recent movie iteration of one of DC Comic’s most iconic characters, “The Batman”, directed by Matt Reeves and starring Robert Pattinson, Zoe Kravitz, Paul Dano, Colin Farrell, Jeffrey Wright and more.
 People are giving their reviews of the movie and now I’m finally going to give mine.
 This is definitely a spoiler alert… give this a read once you’ve seen the movie… Let’s get into it.

 The Opening Scene